hocus-dev/hocus/vscode_extension/CONTRIBUTING.md

 # Launching the extension

-1. Open the project inside Gitpod
+1. Open the project LOCALLY
 2. Go to `.vscode/project.code-workspace`
 3. Press the "Open Workspace button"
 4. Expand the "VSCode Extension" workspace